Medically reviewed by Drugs.com. Last updated on Mar 21, 2023.

 Maximum dose: 75 mg in a 24-hour period

--The safety of treating more than 15 migraines in a 30-day period is unknown.
+- The safety of using more than 18 doses in a 30-day period is unknown.

 Use: For the acute treatment of migraine with or without aura.